 We are proud to be listed as one of the Top 50 Most Creative Companies in the country 2016, and to be supported by the BFI Vision Awards 2016-2019.

 Loran is 2017 Screen Daily Star of Tomorrow, and a BFI Vision Award winning Producer with a background in production on BBC Dramas, independent features and major music promos.

 With track record of short film screenings and awards at Festivals including Edinburgh International Film Festival, Palm Springs Film Festival and the Best Producer Award at BAFTA accredited Underwire Film Festival.

 An Art School Graduate, she has a creative ambition to bring distinctive films with directorial voice and vision to the big screen.
 Working closely and creatively with writers and directors to develop story and craft a slate of engaging and poignant films.

-She is also an Associate Lecturer in Filmmaking at Manchester Metropolitan University, the Executive Producer for British Council and BFI’s initiative More Films For Freedom, a development mentor at BBC New Creatives, and previously a Development Mentor at Channel 4’s Random Acts North, and a Producer for Shortflix – Sky Arts, National Youth Theatre and Creative England’s new talent scheme.
+She is also a Lecturer in Filmmaking at Manchester Metropolitan University, the Executive Producer for British Council and BFI’s initiative More Films For Freedom, a development mentor at BBC New Creatives, and previously a Development Mentor at Channel 4’s Random Acts North, and a Producer for Shortflix – Sky Arts, National Youth Theatre and Creative England’s new talent scheme.